 WORK > A Walk through a Labyrinth

 A Walk Through a Labyrinth invokes the myth of the Minotaur to take viewers on a journey through a controlled space.
+It invites viewers into a space that exists between the interior and exterior, suggesting a constant state of unfolding and becoming.
 Using passages, obstacles, and dead ends, the exhibition mimics the physical and psychological process of navigating a restricted society.

 The pathways are created by wooden doors and metal frames, adorned with fabric and metal hooks.
 These rigid structures cast shadows that stretch from the floor to the walls.
 The shadows reflect different perspectives of the frames, creating a grid that enacts an enormous birdcage.
 The viewer inevitably is caught in these spatial knots of frames and fabric.
 The search for the correct pathway is afflicted by both the fear of imprisonment in the maze and the fear of confronting the Minotaur; an absent figure that is felt through the tension and the casted shadows.